Electric polarization and magnetization in metals: Perturbation theory -- An old-fashioned approach

-We now move from the Heisenberg picture to the interaction picture, wherein electronic operators evolve under $\hat{\mathsf{H}}_0$ and the effect of the perturbation is accounted for in the evolution of the electronic state $\ket{\psi(t)}=\hat{\mathcal{U}}(t)\ket{\text{gs}}$, where the time-evolution operator $\hat{\mathcal{U}}(t)$ is given by \footnote{See, e.g., \cite{Fetter}.}
+We now move from the Heisenberg picture to the interaction picture, wherein operators on Fock space evolve under $\hat{\mathsf{H}}_0$ and the effect of the perturbation is accounted for in the evolution of the electronic state $\ket{\psi(t)}=\hat{\mathcal{U}}(t)\ket{\text{gs}}$, where the time-evolution operator $\hat{\mathcal{U}}(t)$ is given by \footnote{See, e.g., \cite{Fetter}.}